NedzadDonlagic04/reaction-role-discord-bot/README.md

 ## Description

 A Discord.js bot that allows users to register messages where reacting with specific emotes adds or removes roles automatically.
 Built using Node.js, Prisma ORM, TypeScript, Docker, and PostgreSQL.
+Not all of these tools were essential to build the discord bot, I included them to showcase my skills.

 ---